 One of the most popular Nordic countries of the world, Iceland is a country of volcanoes and barren land to forests.
-The last of the countries in the revolving earth to have been inhabited by the people, hosts people who love to name their fishes but have to approve baby names before assigning them to their own children.
+Many tourists love to hire a campervan like you can find here and tour the dramatic landscapes.
+It’s a beautiful country and the last of the countries in the revolving earth to have been inhabited by the people, hosts people who love to name their fishes but have to approve baby names before assigning them to their own children.
 They are proud representatives of their language known as Icelandic to the locals.

 Icelandic, a mere resemblance of the Norwegian language, is spoken for the sake of communication by over 300 thousand people of the whole world’s population.
 The growing number involves mainly the population of Iceland who itself contains more than a quarter to 400,000 people.